 Operating out of the village of San Antonio Necua, in the verdant Valle de Guadalupe, Mexico’s famous wine growing region of northern Baja, the landscape is framed in by the Pacific Ocean at Ensenada to the south and west, and the border wall of the United States 40 miles to the north and east at Tecate, which is more famous for its beer.
 The area has grown into the largest wine producing region of all of Mexico, and is becoming known as the Napa Valley of Lower California.
 Before the Mexican-American War of 1848, all of California, both Alta (Upper) and Baja (Lower), was once a part of Mexico.
-So it is for the people of Necua, who are an indigenous population of an ancient Navajo tribe, the Kumiai, that nomadically ranged into that part of Arizona and California for thousands of years (long before their current geographic names), following the growing seasons of the area.
+So it is for the people of Necua, who are an indigenous population of an ancient Navajo tribe, the Kumiai, that nomadically ranged into that part of Arizona and California (long before their current geopolitical names, by several thousand years), following the growing seasons of the area.
 My friends, the Dominguez-Sandoval family, have a quasi-dual citizenship due to these circumstances, where historically half of their family are U.S. citizens but their half are Mexican.
 They are allowed greater freedom to travel between the two countrys than are their counterparts.
-The Mexicans live on an ejido (pronounced “eh-hido”) system of circumscribed land much like the Indian reservations in the United States.
+Many Mexicans live on an ejido (pronounced “eh-hido”) system of circumscribed land much like the Indian reservations in the United States.

-One hundred and fifty years ago, the Mexican government wanted to populate the area, hoping it held mineral riches of gold and silver, and to prevent the USA from taking it over in another war, so they gave out large land grants to friends and influential people.
-They also advertised free land to anyone who wanted to prove up and settle farms and ranches, which many Americans and Europeans took up the opportunity.
+One hundred and fifty years ago, the Mexican government wanted to populate the area, hoping it held mineral riches of gold and silver, and to prevent the United States of America from taking it over in another war, so they gave out large land grants to friends and influential people.
+They also advertised free land to anyone who wanted to become citizens and prove up and settle farms and ranches, which many Americans and Europeans took up the opportunity.
 One of the more famous familys to settle in northern Baja actually originated from Norway, where they started the Meling Ranch, or Rancho Meling as is it is known today.
 Five generations later, they are still running cattle, although not in the same large numbers.
-David Lang, an American who is marryed to one of the great-grandaughters, and helps manage the ranch, told me they historically had 10,000 cattle that ranged the high mountains east of their two ranches, in the Sierra San Pedro Martir, which goes from sea level to over 10,000 feet in 30 miles, as the crow flys.
-From that vantage, people claim you can see both the Pacific Ocean and the Gulfo de California, also known as the Sea of Cortez; the peninsula is that narrow east to west.
-The Melings have scaled back to a tenth of that herd and are now taking advantage of the interest in eco-tourism that is growing in popularity in Mexico, by operating s restaurant and lodge, where I stayed one night as a guest several years ago.
+David Lang, an American who is marryed to one of the great-grandaughters, and helps manage the ranch, told me they historically had 10,000 cattle that ranged the high mountains east of their two ranches, in the Sierra San Pedro Martir, which rises from sea level to over 10,000 feet in just 30 miles, as the crow flys.
+From that vantage, people claim you can see both the Pacific Ocean and the Gulfo de California (also known as the Sea of Cortez), the peninsula is that narrow east to west.
+The Melings have scaled back to a tenth of that herd and are now taking advantage of the interest in eco-tourism that is growing in popularity in Mexico, by operating a restaurant and lodge, where I stayed one night as a guest several years ago on a different motorcycle trip.
 David says it is hard to find good cowboys these days, with the skills of the old vaqueros.

-TeTe and his family are the beneficiarys of that land “reallocation”, in addition to being part of the Kumiai Tribe.
-Their connection to their heritage runs deep in their community and several family members operate the cultural museum in Necua, showcasing the old ways of living off the land.
+TeTe and his family are the beneficiarys of that land “reallocation”, in addition to being part of the Kumiai Tribe, raising cattle on the reservation ejido.
+Their connection to the land and their cultural heritage runs deep in their community and several family members operate the indigenous museum in Necua, showcasing the ancient ways of living off the land.
 Several times a month, cruise ship passengers from Ensenada are bussed to the wine country for tastings and cultural tours; San Antonio Necua is one of the stops.
 Anselmo Dominguez-Sandoval, TeTe’s younger brother, known as the “Professor” because of his background and education, is the local historian and gives talks about the traditional skills and values of Kumiai culture.
 He works collaboratively with university programs in the United States and in Mexico, to give anthropology students the opportunity to study that region’s history and the Kumiai language.
 He is also one of the coordinators of the Indigenous Games held at a different town every year in Baja, as well as the rodeo competitions in Necua.

 Two of TeTe’s nephews are champion ropers within the greater northern Mexico region, spanning from Tijuana to Chihuahua, and they have the winning trophy saddles to prove it.
 Always a humble family, they acknowledge their skills but say their uncle TeTe is much better than they are, and I feel lucky to be learning from such talented cowboys.